 Dayton Progress’ nanoceramic grease uses particles that act as sub-microscopic ball bearings to provide continuous lubrication to steel surfaces, and the grease has a much lower coefficient of friction at all temperatures than traditional PTFE greases, making it environmentally friendly.

 - Is available in a full range of sizes, including 16-ounce tubes and jars, as well as gallon and five gallon containers

-- This proven nano-ceramic lubricating grease does not soften or run out — after 100,000 production strokes it shows no evidence of breaking down.
+- Maintains its viscosity across the full temperature range and does not soften or run out; after 100,000 production strokes it shows no evidence of breaking down

-- It features high load-bearing properties, a low dielectric constant, does not contain metal or silicone and is resistant to steam, acids and most chemical products.
+- Has high load-bearing properties, a low dielectric constant, does not contain metal or silicone and is resistant to steam, acids, and most chemical products